amattis/elm-dice/README.md

 # elm-dice
 Dice faces that bounce for a random number of tries before settling.
+Uses elm/time and elm/random.